yuschang/GeoConverter/README.md

 ## Acknowledgments
 This research was supported by the Basic Science Research Program of the Research Institute for Basic Sciences (RIBS) of Jeju National University through the National Research Foundation of Korea (NRF), funded by the Ministry of Education.
 (2019R1A6A1A10072987).
 This research was also supported by the Korea Institute of Marine Science and Technology Promotion (KIMST), funded by the Ministry of Oceans and Fisheries (RS−2023−00256122).

-Dolphin Track was developed to support field research on marine mammal behavior from drone-based aerial surveys.
+GeoConverter was developed to support field research on marine mammal behavior from drone-based aerial surveys.
 We thank all contributors and field researchers who provided feedback during development.

 For questions, bug reports, or feature requests, please open an issue on this repository.